Higgs bundles for the non-compact dual of the special orthogonal group: -Higgs bundles

 \begin{definition} For a fixed $d \in \pi_1(G)$, the \textbf{moduli space of polystable $G$-Higgs bundles} $\mathcal{M}_d(G)$ is the set of isomorphism classes of polystable $G$-Higgs bundles $(E,\varphi)$ such that $c(E)=d$. \end{definition}

 The moduli space $\cM_d(G)$ has the structure of a complex analytic variety.
 This can be seen by the standard slice method (see, e.g., Kobayashi \cite{kobayashi:1987}).
-Geometric Invariant Theory constructions are available in the literature for $G$ real compact algebraic (Ramanathan \cite{ramanathan:1996}) and for $G$ complex reductive algebraic (Simpson \cite{simpson:1994,simpson:1995}).
-Under suitable conditions on the Cartan data (satisfied in the cases of interest in this paper) the case of a real form of a complex reductive algebraic Lie group follows from the general constructions of Schmitt \cite{schmitt:2005,schmitt:2008}.
-Thus for all the groups which appear in this paper
+Moreover, it is a consequence of the general constructions of Schmitt \cite{schmitt:2005,schmitt:2008} that for all the groups which appear in this paper the moduli space $\cM_d(G)$ is actually algebraic.